Preparing Your Vegetable Garden for Fall

 Remember that part in the movie where the hero is down and out, but then he catches a second wind and comes back at the end?
-That’s how I sometimes feel right about now as a gardener.
+That’s how I sometimes feel about being a gardener.
 I’ve been doing something since the week after Christmas.
-The spring growing season came, then concluded, then the two and a half month hell we call summer here in north Texas set in.
+The spring growing season came, then concluded, then the two-and-a-half-month hell we call summer here in North Texas set in.
 It’s now mid-August, and I’m catching my “second gardening wind” as we finally arrive at our fall season (unofficially).
 Although they still might bake during the day, seeds and/or transplants for a few veggies can be planted this month.
-Depending on where you live, your fall planting times will arrive within the next few weeks.
-So to be prepared and ready for it, here are some things that come to mind.
+Depending on where you live, your fall planting times will vary.
+Here are some things you can do to be ready for them.

-Timing is very critical when it comes to having a successful fall vegetable garden.
-In the spring, you had to ask yourself, “how big of a gambler am I?”
-The goal was to plant seeds and transplants out as early as possible, so the crops could be harvested early, or before the rough summer heat and drought conditions hit.
+Timing is critical when it comes to having a successful fall vegetable garden.
+In the spring, you had to ask yourself, “How big of a gambler am I?”
+The goal was to plant seeds and transplants as early as possible so the crops could be harvested early, or before the rough summer heat and drought conditions hit.
 This was at a cost, however, because you ran the risk of a late spring freeze destroying everything.
 In the fall, however, it’s similar; only now you’re trying to get the harvest done in time before the cold winter weather hits.

 As the day’s length is getting shorter, it generally takes longer in the fall for veggies to mature.
 To compensate for this, add a week or two to the number of days to maturity that’s listed on seed packets.
 You may also want to consider varieties that mature in a shorter number of days.
 And of course, don’t plant the same family of vegetables in the same spot as they were in the spring (or even last fall).

 Watering is very important to keep your vegetable plants well hydrated during the hot summer months (even into September).
-The general rule-of-thumb is an inch of water a week.
-Dry soil can discourage microbial activity, which you don’t want to have happen.
+The general rule of thumb is an inch of water a week.
+Dry soil can discourage microbial activity.

 Greens: Lettuce, arugula, kale, mustard, spinach, Swiss chard, et al.